nsacyber/Windows-Secure-Host-Baseline/README.md

 # Secure Host Baseline

-## About The Secure Host Baseline
+## About the Secure Host Baseline

 The Secure Host Baseline (SHB) provides an automated and flexible approach for assisting the DoD in deploying the latest releases of Windows 10 using a framework that can be consumed by organizations of all sizes.

-The [DoD CIO issued a memo on 11/20/2015](http://www.esi.mil/download.aspx?id=5542) directing Combatant Commands, Services, Agencies and Field Activities (CC/S/As) to rapidly deploy the Windows 10 operating system throughout their respective organizations with the objective of completing deployment by the end of January 2017.
-The [Deputy Secretary of Defense issued a memo on 02/26/2015](http://www.esi.mil/download.aspx?id=5543) directing the DoD to complete a rapid deployment and transition to Microsoft Windows 10 Secure Host Baseline by the end of January 2017.[[1](http://www.esi.mil/contentview.aspx?id=685)]
+The DoD CIO issued a memo on [November 20, 2015](http://www.esi.mil/download.aspx?id=5542) directing Combatant Commands, Services, Agencies and Field Activities (CC/S/As) to rapidly deploy the Windows 10 operating system throughout their respective organizations with the objective of completing deployment by the end of January 2017.
+The Deputy Secretary of Defense issued a memo on [February 26, 2016](http://www.esi.mil/download.aspx?id=5543) directing the DoD to complete a rapid deployment and transition to Microsoft Windows 10 Secure Host Baseline by the end of January 2017.[[1](http://www.esi.mil/contentview.aspx?id=685)]

 Formal product evaluations also support the move to Windows 10.
 The [National Information Assurance Partnership](https://www.niap-ccevs.org) (NIAP) oversees evaluations of commercial IT products for use in [National Security Systems](https://www.iad.gov/iad/news/defining-a-national-security-system.cfm).
 The Common Criteria evaluation of Windows 10 against the NIAP [Protection Profile for General Purpose Operating Systems](https://www.niap-ccevs.org/Profile/Info.cfm?id=400) completed [April 5, 2016](https://www.niap-ccevs.org/Product/CompliantCC.cfm?CCID=2016.1052).
 The Common Criteria evaluation of Windows 10 against the NIAP [Protection Profile for Mobile Device Fundamentals](https://www.niap-ccevs.org/Profile/Info.cfm?id=353) completed [January 29, 2016](https://www.niap-ccevs.org/Product/Compliant.cfm?pid=10677).